heyavanindra/FrenCircle/backend_dotnet/Docs/AuthCurls.md

 ## 9. Reset Password
 # Note: Replace TOKEN_FROM_EMAIL with actual reset token from email
+# This will automatically verify the email if it wasn't verified before
 curl -X POST "{{dotnet}}/auth/reset-password" \
   -H "Content-Type: application/json" \
   -H "X-Correlation-Id: reset-$(date +%s)" \